beginning of content

 How can pregnancy affect my mental health and wellbeing?

-Preparing to have a baby is an exciting time, but also a challenging one.
-Don’t be surprised if you experience some emotional change at this time.
+Pregnancy and preparing to have a baby is an exciting time but also a challenging one.
+Don't be surprised if you experience some emotional change at this time.

-It's normal to have some worries and fears about what's coming when you're pregnant.
-Many people feel quite stressed at this time, particularly when they know it's a big change that they can't fully prepare for or control.
+It's normal to have some worries and fears about what's ahead.
+You may feel quite stressed, especially as you know it's a big change that you can't fully prepare for or control.

 In addition, pregnancy itself can be stressful.
-As well as coping with hormonal and physical changes, you may feel stressed about things such as antenatal tests.
-You may feel especially worried you've had a bad experience before, such as a miscarriage.
+Hormonal and physical changes may trigger big emotions and mood swings.
+You may also feel stressed about things such as antenatal tests.
+You may feel especially worried if you've had a bad experience before, such as a miscarriage.

-What mental health conditions can I experience during pregnancy?
+What mental health conditions might I experience during pregnancy?

-For some people, pregnancy can lead to conditions such as:
+For some people, pregnancy and the year following pregnancy can lead to conditions such as:

 Certain factors can put you at greater risk of developing anxiety and depression during pregnancy.
 These include:

-It's a good idea for all expectant parents to monitor their mental health and wellbeing.
-Keep a lookout for signs that you may need help and be ready to take action if you need to.
+It's a good idea for all expecting parents to monitor their mental health and wellbeing.
+Look out for signs that you may need help and be ready to take action if you need to.

 How can I manage my mental wellbeing during pregnancy?

-There are plenty of things you can do to help manage your mental health and wellbeing during pregnancy.
+There are many things you can do to help manage your mental health and wellbeing during pregnancy:

 Check your symptoms Find a health service